 - Other supporting documentation, for example a psychological evaluation, medical documentation.

-A student may need priority over seating / position in class to best address their disability related needs,
+A student may need priority in seating / position in class to best address their disability impacts,

 - A student with ADHD or who is on the Autistic Spectrum Disorder (ASD) may benefit from a seat at the front of class to minimize distractions